Brendacg616/automodelcar-cic-ipn/README.md

 > git clone https://github.com/Conilo/automodelcar-cic-ipn.git

 ## Build the code:
 Then it's necesarry to compile the code (also after modifiying any file or node source).
-To compile the code, type:
+To do so, type:

 > bash compile.bash

-To compile the code en "release mode" add the `-s` flag:
+To compile the code in "release mode" add the `-s` flag:

 > bash compile.bash -s